dougeby/IntuneDocs/intune/role-based-access-control.md

 - **Policy and Profile Manager**: Manages compliance policy, configuration profiles, Apple enrollment, and corporate device identifiers.
 - **Read Only Operator**: Views user, device, enrollment, configuration, and application information.
 Can't make changes to Intune.
 - **Application Manager**: Manages mobile and managed applications, can read device information and can view device configuration profiles.
 - **Intune Role Administrator**: Manages custom Intune roles and adds assignments for built-in Intune roles.
-It is the only Intune role that can assign permissions to Administrators.
+It's the only Intune role that can assign permissions to Administrators.
 - **School Administrator**: Manages Windows 10 devices in [Intune for Education](introduction-intune-education.md), and can take the following actions:

     |Permission|Operation|